research

 string theory

 String theory is a theory to describe nature at the smallest length scales.
 Replacing the concept of point-like elementary particles by extended strings, it describes a unification of the fundamental interactions, including the gravitational force.
-Consistency of string theory requires supersymmetry, a fundamental symmetry between bosonic and fermionic degrees of freedom.
+Consistency of string theory requires supersymmetry, a fundamental symmetry between bosons and fermions.
 Its presence leads to various cancellations of the divergences from which ordinary quantum field theories typically suffer.
 String theory furthermore predicts the existence of six extra spatial dimensions which are required for mathematical consistency of the theory.
 The analysis of their compactification draws on the historical work by Kaluza and Klein which attempts to unify gravity and electromagnetism by introducing a fifth dimension to Einstein's general relativity.

 supergravity